Mohanavadivel-git/caasworkshop/lesson1.1.md

 # Lesson 1, App Container Images

-Begin by preparing your workstation with the pre-requisite software for the workshop.
-Then you will use these tools to build an app container image.
+### Pre-Requisites

+Did you set up your workstation with CaaS localdev yet?
+If not, complete the [instructions](workstation-setup.md).

 ### What is Ford's CaaS?